We’ve all but ensured that an imprint of our digital selves will linger for years — even decades — after we die.

 How to request deactivation

-Your designated representative or estate executor can request to close your Yahoo account, which suspends services and permanently deletes their content.
+Your designated representative or estate executor can request to close your Yahoo account, which suspends services and permanently deletes your content.

 Yahoo requires an email, letter or fax containing the deletion request, along with: